Setting our Strategic Direction

 After finishing school in Newquay, Sebastian travelled through Africa before studying Agriculture at Seale-Hayne College in Devon.
 He returned to Cornwall to join the family business of farming and manufacturing ice cream.
 The Callestick Farm brand has since established a reputation that has seen continual growth in its market share.

-CELT Trustee, Chair of Audit & Finance
+CELT Trustee, Chair of Finance, Staffing & Remuneration

 John’s varied career has included engineering, logistics, and product, project, and process management.
 He worked for a number of telecoms companies including BT.
 John changed career direction with a move to Monarch Aircraft Engineering Ltd as Management Accountant.
 He now volunteers with Citizens Advice and is a director of a property management company.